 That's why I've put together this list of self-care ideas that I'm implementing at home—and that you might want to try, too.
 After all, it is only by taking care of your own physical, emotional and mental health, that you can then take care of your loved ones and community.

-Stay tuned for more related content coming soon (including self-isolation beauty tips!), and please reach out anytime to let me know where I can be the most helpful!
+Stay tuned for more related content coming soon, and please reach out anytime to let me know how I can be the most helpful to you right now!

 Self-Care Ideas to Try at Home